PCI QSA SERVICES

 Global PCI QSA consultant services.

 As a Qualified Security Assessor (QSA) company, Nettitude has been approved by the PCI Security Standards Council (SSC) to measure an organisation’s compliance with the PCI DSS standard.
-We are one of less than ten companies worldwide to be both a PCI QSA company as well as a PCI PA-QSA, PCI QSA and PCI ASV company.
 This is backed by industry-leading penetration testing, incident response and security solutions teams that are 100% focused on delivering best-of-breed security consulting and guidance.

 Through Nettitude’s presence in both Europe and North America, we are ideally suited to deliver PCI consulting and auditing services for organisations with a global reach.